Home Again, Home Again: TN mystery pig whisked away by NC pig rescue - NewsBreak

 Part of that lumbering pace, it turns out, was because she was “Fat Blind,” a condition in pigs that occurs when forehead and cheek fat grows so large that it covers the eyes completely.

-A pig being heavy isn’t altogether that surprising, but Petunia’s weight is a topic that Mullins plans to address at her new home in North Carolina.Carter Co.
-Sheriff’s Office investigating body found in field
+A pig being heavy isn’t altogether that surprising, but Petunia’s weight is a topic that Mullins plans to address at her new home in North Carolina.Petito-Laundrie case reaches court for 1st time: 5 things to know

 How It’s Going